Crew and A: Oriana Smy

 Is it hard to work out of your office when most of your colleagues are sailing on Passing Cloud?

 Sometimes yes, but I’m pretty lucky that we have a very excited and animated crew.
 Every time I’m on the satellite phone with them, they’re informing me of everything that’s going on.
 I get to live vicariously through these stories.
 Sometimes I even get a play-by-play and receive a call with just the sounds of whale calls coming from the hydrophone.
 Basically, I get phone calls from whales.
 I’m also very lucky in that I do get to go on a couple of expeditions every year.
 Which makes it all the more exciting every time I’m onboard.

 What are some projects you’re working on this year?

 Well, a big focus this year is video.
 With all of the logistics that go into expeditions, the creative stuff often gets pushed to the back burner.
 I was a participant in the Adventure Filmmaker Workshop at the Banff Mountain Film Fest last fall, and that really fuelled the fire for some ideas I’ve been thinking about.
 I’m excited to see some projects I’ve started finally come to fruition.
-Outside of Outer Shores I’m also (unofficially) starting a media collective.
+Outside of Outer Shores I’m also (unofficially) starting a media collective with a few friends of mine.
 A big takeaway for me from Banff is remembering there’s so much power in collaboration.
 I often work pretty solo on creative projects, as I think most people in the creative industry do, so I decided to pull together friends and colleagues from varied disciplines within media and the digital arts, to encourage conversation around that.
 It’s basically a peer review group for education, encouragement, and hopefully collaboration in the future.
 Everyone has their strengths and weaknesses and being able to pull together and work with a community of like-minded and complimentary-skilled individuals is pretty awesome.